panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 [Open the demo](https://codesandbox.io/s/event-handling-ymvr9) and click the button.
 The text updates to show the number of clicks.

 When the button is clicked, `handleClick()` is executed somewhere inside of the DOM code.
-The execution happens far from the place of definition.
+The execution happens far from the place of the definition.

 But being a closure, `handleClick()` captures `countClicked` from the lexical scope and updates it when a click happens.
 Even more, `myText` is captured too.